-Mounts were becoming increasingly popular and at Hampton Court, Henry built his near the entrance gate.
-Apart from being used to see over the garden and the landscape beyond, mounts also took on allegorical meaning, and for Henry they also illustrated his dominance.
+Mounts were often planted with fruit or other trees with a winding path leading to the summit.
+At Hampton Court, Henry built his near the entrance gate.
+Apart from being used to see over the garden and the landscape beyond, for Henry, they also illustrated his dominance.
 To emphasize this, Henry built a two-storey banqueting house at the summit, topped by a gilded crown.

 The Tudor period also saw the publication of The Profitable Art of Gardening, the first book by an Englishman which was ‘exclusively dedicated to the subject of gardening.’
 Gardening was reaching a wider audience with many different trades springing up including ‘botanists, florists, fruit-growers, herbalists, horticulturists, market gardeners, nurserymen, plant merchants, seedsmen and sowers’.